CMC时空档案

 Hong Kong Anti-Extradition Bill Protests

-A proposed extradition bill allowing transfers to mainland China sparked the largest protests in Hong Kong's history, drawing up to two million marchers; the movement evolved into broader pro-democracy demands as police-protester clashes intensified, culminating in the passage of the National Security Law.
+A proposed extradition bill allowing transfers to mainland China sparked the largest protests in Hong Kong's history, drawing up to two million marchers; the movement evolved into broader pro-democracy demands as police-protester clashes intensified, culminating in Beijing's direct imposition of the National Security Law.

 political